hnb0423/Project_8_Airline_Cancellation_and_Delay_Time_Prediction/README.md

 Export three datasets: one for EDA, one for regression (delay time prediction), and one for classification (cancellation prediction).

 ## EDA
-Compute a series of plots, including bar charts, time series line charts, and map plot.
-Generate useful insights from data.
+Use geopandas to compute a series of plots, including bar charts, time series line charts, and map plot.
+Generate useful insights from plots.

 ## Feature engineering:
 Construct "season" column based on flight date <br/>